-R800 Dissertation Seminar (3 cr.)
+P: Candidacy status in the doctoral program.
 In collaboration with the student's dissertation chair, dissertation development is facilitated.
 The seminar is a forum for students to explore with their peers research problem development, theoretical foundations, methodology, and data analysis to launch their dissertation research.
 Format and procedures for progression in the dissertation process are also discussed.
+The student's dissertation chair is involved as the student progresses through the semester.